Skip to content

 The biggest gaps are the carve-outs.
 Default cloud backups to iCloud or Google Drive are not end-to-end encrypted unless you switch it on, and the way restore works indicates WhatsApp can recover the backup key, so your history (and the half of any conversation that the other person backs up) can be readable off-device.
 Messages you send to business accounts can be hosted and processed on Meta's servers, which removes the end-to-end protection on that conversation entirely.
 Conversations with Meta AI are not end-to-end encrypted at all.
 The "everything is encrypted" impression is doing more work than the defaults support.

 There is also the question of who inside the company can reach the data it does hold.
 A former WhatsApp security chief has alleged that roughly 1,500 engineers could access user data without proper controls or audit trails.
-Meta disputes the claim, but it shows how much depends on the operator behaving well.
-SELF's answer is structural: the server stores only encrypted blobs and keys are derived on your device, so there is no readable copy for staff, a court, or an attacker to reach, and backups and the AI assistant stay inside that same encrypted envelope.
+Meta disputes the claim.
+SELF derives keys on the user's device and stores protected content such as messenger history, AI conversations and memory, vault content, and calendar event content as client-side encrypted ciphertext.
+AI content is processed live on SELF-controlled inference infrastructure, and operational account and service data sits outside that encrypted-content boundary.

 The metadata is the product